-The purpose of this course is to provide a broad understanding of issues which concern the student earning a Bachelor of Christian Counseling degree.
+A course to provide a broad understanding of issues which concern the student earning a Bachelor of Christian Counseling degree.
 Topics include the roles, functions, and limitations of a graduate with a bachelor's degree in counseling; professional ethical and legal standards; professional organizations and associations; preparation standards for future education and credentialing.